Katharine Graham: Career

-William Graham died at 69 on December 20, 2017, in his Los Angeles home.
-Like his father, Phil Graham, he died by suicide.
+William Graham died on December 20, 2017, in his Los Angeles home at the age of 69.
+Like his father, he died by suicide.

 The Washington Post

 Philip Graham became publisher of the Post in 1946, when Eugene Meyer handed over the newspaper to his son-in-law.
 Katharine recounts in her autobiography, Personal History, how she did not feel slighted by the fact her father gave the Post to Philip rather than her: "Far from troubling me that my father thought of my husband and not me, it pleased me.
 In fact, it never crossed my mind that he might have viewed me as someone to take on an important job at the paper."
 Her father, Eugene Meyer, went on to become the head of the World Bank, but left that position only six months later.
 He was Chairman of the Washington Post Company until his death in 1959, when Philip Graham took that position and the company expanded with the purchases of television stations and Newsweek magazine.